During my third visit to Japan, I decided that I wanted to delve deeper into more aspects of the Japanese culture than I had on my previous trips.

-When I first entered into the ryokan I had booked in Kyoto, I was asked to remove my shoes in the entryway (genkan) and change into slippers.
-Removing shoes before entering a home in Japan is a customary practice whose purpose is to keep the floor of a residence clean.
+When I first entered into the ryokan I had booked in Kyoto, I was asked to remove my shoes in the genkan, or entryway, and change into slippers.
+It is a customary practice in Japan to remove shoes before entering a home in Japan in order to keep the floor of a residence clean.

 My Room at the Ryokan

-After removing my shoes and checking into the ryokan, the owner escorted me to my room.
-She told me that I would need to remove my slippers and walk around barefoot or with socks inside of the room to avoid damaging the floor of the room, which was covered in tatami mats.
+After removing my shoes at the front door of the ryokan, I checked in, and the owner then escorted me to my room.
+I was told that in order to avoid damaging the tatami mats on the floor of the bedroom, I would need to remove my slippers and walk around barefoot or with socks.

-Tatami mats are special Japanese mats created from straw and they are often found in traditional Japanese homes.
-Tatami mats are perfect for sitting or sleeping on due to their firm but smooth texture, however they can be damaged quite easily by scratches or stains and therefore they need to be replaced regularly.
+Tatami mats are special Japanese mats created from straw that are often found in traditional Japanese homes.
+Tatami mats are perfect for sitting or sleeping on due to their firm but smooth texture, however, they can be damaged quite easily by scratches or stains and therefore they need to be replaced regularly.

 My ryokan room also had other cultural features including a traditional Japanese futon bed, which lays on the floor directly on top of the tatami mats.